Components¶

 Location of flow graphs used by the TSI component for slow scanning detection and fixed frequency detection.

 Location of the primary FISSURE installation script and its support files.
-It is called by the “install” bash script after checking for prerequisities.
+It is called by the “install” bash script after checking for prerequisites.

 Default location for storing IQ files captured with the IQ Data tab recorder.
 Contains example files for testing purposes.